cakephp/docs/en/development/testing.rst

 to administer it.
 You also know how to create jobs, and run builds.
 If you are unsure of any of these, refer to the `Jenkins documentation <http://jenkins-ci.org/>`_ .

-Create a job
+Create a Job
 ------------

 Start off by creating a job for your application, and connect your repository so that jenkins can access your code.

-Add test database config
+Add Test Database Config
 ------------------------

 Using a separate database just for Jenkins is generally a good idea, as it stops